Gvte-Kali/BadStuffHosting/BadUSB/W1ns1d3r_Tr3ll0/readme.md

         - User informations
         - System informations
         - Wifi passwords
-- Post everything in your discord webhook
+- Post everything on your Trello webhook
 - Notes : The program works on the C:\temp directory and deletes it when the files are uploaded.

 **W1ns1d3r_f4st_Tr3ll0**